top of page

 Overview

 Nine out of the twenty-seven books of the New Testament are anonymous (Matthew, Mark, Luke, John, Acts, Hebrews, First John, Second John & Third John).
 This means that nine books of the New Testament do not specify the name of the author within the book.
-Out of these nine, however, two authors identify themselves as eyewitnesses of the events related (Acts & First John), three specify the recipient (Luke, Acts & Third John), and one reports that an eyewitness provided the information comprising the book (John).
+Out of these nine, however, two authors identify themselves as eyewitnesses (Acts & First John), three specify the recipient (Luke, Acts & Third John) and one reports that an eyewitness provided the information comprising the book (John).
 Fifteen of the remaining eighteen books identify both the author and the recipient (Romans, First Corinthians, Second Corinthians, Galatians, Ephesians, Philippians, Colossians, First Thessalonians, Second Thessalonians, First Timothy, Second Timothy, Titus, Philemon, First Peter & Revelation) and three identify the author without specifying the recipient (James, Second Peter & Jude).

 Matthew: The authorship of ‘Matthew’ is anonymous.
 This means that the author does not identify themselves by name within the book.